Regular used oil analysis by a qualified laboratory is valuable, whether you operate heavy-duty vehicles or fixed industrial equipment.

 1. Take samples from the same location every time.

-It's ideal to take a sample from a running system stream while the equipment is still running and the oil is still warm but it also matters that you sample from the same location every time.
+Ideally, take a sample from a running system while the oil is warm, and always sample from the same location each time.
 Otherwise, the results from one analysis to the next may be very different.
-When you sample from a different location, you need to declare this to your partner laboratory because the results of your current sample should not be trended with your past samples of different locations.
+If you sample from a different location, inform your laboratory, as these results shouldn’t be trended with past samples from other spots.
 If this was not made transparent to your laboratory, the interpretation and recommendation may not be as accurate.

 2. Take samples on a regular basis.